backand/docs/source/includes/_sdk.md

 # Vanilla SDK

 The primary functionality in the Backand SDK is contained in the Vanilla SDK, located [on our GitHub page](https://github.com/backand/vanilla-sdk).
 This provides a global object - `backand` - that can be used to work with the Backand SDK.
-Review the ReadMe on the GitHub repo to get started, or navigate to our [SDK Documentation](#sdk-documentation).
+Review the ReadMe on the GitHub repo to get started, or review the content below.

 ## Overview